CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 For example, when the language is "de_DE" and the *format* is "%d %M %Y", the string "3 Oktober 2009" is interpreted as the **DATE** type of "2009-10-03".
 If the *format* argument does not correspond to the given *string*, an error is returned.

 0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, the value of **DATE** or **DATETIME** type that has 0 for every date and time value is returned as an exception.
 Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property.
-For more information about zeroDateTimeBehavior, please refer :ref:`jdbc-connection-conf`.
+For more information about zeroDateTimeBehavior, please see :ref:`jdbc-connection-conf`.

 The following example shows the case when the system parameter **intl_date_lang** is "en_US".